MoldyMacaroniX/gd-website/src/posts/limbo-analysis.md

 The only reason these levels have a little bit of hype is because they are top 1 extreme demons.
 But Limbo, on the other hand, is not only a top 1 extreme demon, but an original level that exceeds at aspects beyond just being hard.

-In fact, the score gimmick that symbolizes Limbo is original.
+In fact, the core gimmick that symbolizes Limbo is original.
 While it is not the first level to use memory gameplay, it is the first major level in a long time to use it.

 Given this, the [final part](https://youtu.be/8vc2YoLWM0c) in Limbo cannot go unnoticed.
 It is a new leap for memory gameplay, relying not only on long term memory, but short term memory.
 This alone is such an incredible finale to a level that it makes Limbo a level one cannot easily forget.